Google Shares Results From its Latest Post-Cookie Tracking Experiments

 So kind of similar - though a 10% potential variance is significant.
 It’s also a contained experiment, using a range of data signals for comparison, so again, it’s not a precise or direct comparison at this stage.

-But it likely provides some hope for advertisers concerned about the demise of cookie tracking, and what that could mean for their results.
+But the findings likely provides some hope for advertisers concerned about the demise of cookie tracking, and what that could mean for their results.

 The positive is that Google’s working to build alternative solutions that’ll enable advertisers to generate good results, as opposed to just dumping the change on them, and experiments like these underline the potential, at least, in this respect.